erasmolpa/github_api_client_spring_boot/README.md

 Application configuration.

-The application itself, is deployed with springboot actuator enabled and healthcheck endpoints.
+The application itself, is deployed with springboot actuator enabled and health-check endpoints.

 ![api_health](./media/healthcheck.png)